markus-zzz/zzzconsulting-website/_drafts/2018-07-09-a-llvm-exercise.markdown

 to familiarize oneself with the LLVM API using a somewhat real example doing something useful.

+In fact there is one issue if a variable is used before it is defined (e.g. not initializing the summation variable in the example above) will result in a compiler crash.
+Of course using a variable before it is defined is hardly good practice but the pass should still handle it correctly.
+Fixing this is left as an exercise for the reader but it is simply a matter of inserting a undef instruction if we encounter a use while the definition stack is empty.

 Did you like this post?
-Questions or feedback - send me a mail and let me know!
+Questions or feedback - leave a comment below!

 ## References